Kwame Governs Agbodza: Politics

+2024 Election

-Mr. Kwame Governs Agbodza won the seat for Adaklu Constituency of the Volta Region in 2024 with a total of 13,636 votes which is 89.60 % of the votes in the constituency and his opponent Bright Kwame Nyasitor of the New Patriotic Party (NPP) winning 10.40% which is 1,583 votes.
+Mr. Kwame Governs Agbodza won the seat for Adaklu Constituency of the Volta Region in 2024 with a total of 13,636 votes which is 89.60% of the votes in the constituency and his opponent Bright Kwame Nyasitor of the New Patriotic Party (NPP) winning 10.40% which is 1,583 votes.

 Personal life

 A Christian, he is married with two children.